|Dr. Clark Zealand|

 In addition to being on the business side of the sport industry, Zealand is also an elite athlete and former coach.
 He was the distance coach for the Liberty Track and Cross Country teams from 1996-2002, and is currently a sponsored ultra-runner, selected to run as a member of the Patagonia Ultra Running Team.
 He has competed in numerous ultra-races and has holds several course records.
 Throughout the year, Zealand also serves as a niche product tester for various outdoor adventure companies and has served as a consultant for numerous agencies including the Parks Canada Agency, the United States Forest Service, The Conservation Alliance and the Leave-No-Trace Center for Outdoor Ethics.

 Zealand was born and raised in Lindsay, Ontario, Canada.
 In January of 1993, Zealand moved to Lynchburg, Va., to attend Liberty University as a scholarship athlete while running for the track and cross-country teams.
-While at Liberty, Zealand majored in Sport Management and minored in Psychology and Exercise Science.
+While at Liberty, Zealand majored in Sport Management with a minor in Psychology and Exercise Science.
 Zealand went on to complete his master’s degree at Liberty in Human Services, with an emphasis on Sport Psychology.
 In 2007, he completed his doctorate at the University of Waterloo.

 Zealand is currently residing in Forest, Va., with his wife Andrea and their two children, Coleman and Jessie.
 Whether he is running, hiking trails, camping or mountaineering, Zealand loves the outdoors.
 He has a love for national parks and is passionate about preserving the beauty of God’s creation.
 Zealand is dedicated to assisting others in having profitable and enjoyable outdoor experiences as well.